-To fold the Flight Control Tower® forward, loosen the knobs found under the support structure on the port and starboard sides of the tower.
+To fold the Flight Control Tower[®] forward, loosen the knobs found under the support structure on the port and starboard sides of the tower.
+Fold down light before folding tower.
 Fold the tower forward.
-The tower will rest on the grab rails of the bow section of the boat.
+The tower will rest on the bow section of the boat.
 In the folded position, strap securely to the grab rails.
 Reverse the steps to return the tower to the upright position.
 Tighten knobs securely.